sbt/website/src/reference/05-Developers-Guide/01-Core-Principles.md

 Commands are actually string processors which take some string input and act on it, returning the next build state.

-The details of the command engine are covered in
-`the command engine section <Command-Engine>`.

 So, the entirety of sbt is driven off the `sbt.State` class.
 Since this class needs to be resilient in the face of custom code and plugins, it needs a mechanism to store the state from any potential client.
 In